LandEcosystems/Sindbad/docs/src/pages/settings/optimization.md

-# Optimization Configuration
+# ParameterOptimization Configuration

 The `optimization.json` file configures parameter optimization settings, including the optimization algorithm, target parameters, observational constraints, and cost calculation methods.

-## Optimization Algorithm
+## ParameterOptimization Algorithm

 The `algorithm_optimization` field specifies the optimization scheme, which can be either:
 - A direct algorithm name